 Freelance General Manager and Producer for theatre.
 Anne has had the pleasure of working with Dundee Rep Theatre, The Traverse, Unigram Theatrical, Cork Opera House and the major producing and presenting theatres across Scotland.
 With over 27 years of working in theatre Anne has had various roles and freelance contracts, from Box Office Management to Sales and Marketing to General Manager, in major organisations across the UK including the RSC, Festival City Theatres (now Capital Theatres), Music and Lyrics, Wales Millennium Centre and Aberdeen Performing Arts.
 Anne is thrilled to be able to participate in the journey to preserve the Panopticon.

 Strategic business and planning consultant in theatre, screen, and heritage sectors.
-As a Director and CEO, Mhora has led UK-wide and London cultural organisations including the Theatres Trust (2006-16), CIDA – the Cultural Industries Development Agency in east London (2001-2006), and Total Theatre (1992-1998).
+As a Director and CEO, Mhora led the Theatres Trust (2006-16), CIDA – the Cultural Industries Development Agency in east London (2001-2006), and Total Theatre (1992-1998).
 From 2017-18 she managed the development of London’s Creative Enterprise Zones at the Greater London Authority and between 2018-2020 project managed the implementation of Screen Scotland for Creative Scotland.
-She is currently managing parliamentary engagement on the Houses of Parliament Restoration & Renewal programme.
-Fellow of the Chartered Management Institute and the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce) and a member of FST (Federation of Scottish Theatre), ABTT (Association of British Theatre Technicians), and the Chartered Institute of Fundraising.
+Currently managing parliamentary engagement on the Houses of Parliament Restoration & Renewal programme.
+Fellow of the Chartered Management Institute and a member of FST (Federation of Scottish Theatre), ABTT (Association of British Theatre Technicians), and the Chartered Institute of Fundraising.

 Head of Communications at the National Theatre of Scotland, having worked for the organisation for 14 years.
 She has worked in theatre in the UK over the last 29 years as a publicist, promoter and producer in theatre and for participatory arts projects.
 She has previously worked as a freelance PR consultant, as a press officer for the other National Theatre, as the co-director of the Red Room, an award-winning new writing theatre company in London and as one of the directors of Room for Revue, a women’s community theatre co-operative in Manchester.